 The freshwater fishing is great value for money by international standards.

-For shorter trips and non back country fisheries you can purchase a non-resident day licence for adults, juniors and children.
+For shorter trips and non Designated Waters fisheries, you can purchase a non-resident day licence for adults, juniors and children.

-These back country rivers are wild and wonderful places, but are inherently sensitive and need careful management of fish populations and angling pressure.
-The endorsement allows Fish & Game to monitor just how much pressure these fisheries are getting and better manage them.
+Our back country rivers are wild and wonderful places but are inherently sensitive and need careful management of fish populations and angling pressure.

 So enjoy the fishing knowing that you are contributing to the cost of managing and protecting this country’s unique resources.

 Visit Fish & Game’s regional offices and talk to staff about where to go, or ask for the free informative brochures detailing local rivers and fishing techniques.
 These are also available at sports shops where Fish & Game licences are sold.